Microsoft Windows Licensing

 Earlier Versions of Windows

-Microsoft has ended extended support for Windows 8 (January 2023), Windows 7 (January 2020), Windows Vista (April 2017), and Windows XP (April 2014).
+Microsoft has ended extended support for Windows 8 (January 2023), Windows 7 (January 2020), Windows Vista (April 2017), Windows XP (April 2014).
 These versions are generally no longer available under our campus license.
 Computers running unsupported versions of Windows may not be put onto the Cornell network at all; doing so is a violation of Cornell’s IT Security policies.
 The IT Security Office may shut down network access at the port if they detect an unsupported OS on the campus network.

 Ordering New Windows Computers